shloch/js-module-template/README.md

-# My template js file form which i construct my modules
+# My template js file from which i construct my modules